-Once the isolation play is set up, an offensive player cuts toward the player dribbling the ball into the zone, who then passes it to the cutting player.
+Once the isolation play is set up, an offensive player cuts toward the point guard (or player dribbling the ball into the zone), who then passes it to the cutting player.
 The remaining offensive players tie up their defenders, giving the ball handler extra time to play against his lone defender.

 When to Run an Isolation Play

 There are several scenarios when an iso play makes sense:

 - When the shot clock is running down and the offense needs to quickly set up a high-percentage shot

 - When a defender is on the verge of fouling out, because the player is likely to defend more passively than normal, giving the ball handler a greater chance to score

 - When an offensive player has the hot hand, or is in some kind of offensive groove in consecutive possessions